-The steps we are encouraged to take on this spiritual path help us deactivate these negative energy fields by changing the consciousness they contain.
+The steps we take on this spiritual path help us deactivate these negative energy fields by changing the consciousness they contain.
 Our first step is to transition from “I don’t want to know,” to an attitude that says, “I want to know.”
 The next step is to follow through.
 We can embark on this kind of discovery adventure any time we choose.

-When we are just getting started on this phase of our evolutionary journey, we will need to eliminate the blind spots we have about ourselves.
+When we are just starting out on this phase of our evolutionary journey, we will need to eliminate the blind spots we have about ourselves.
 Otherwise the self can’t figure out answers about the self.
 We can’t wake up as long as we won’t look at what we are choosing.
 We must see what we now think, feel, need and desire.
 Once we have this in hand, we can turn up the power on our ability to change what is currently undesirable and destructive.

 As we go along, working in this way, we will reach a period in which we will know ourselves fairly well, but we still aren’t fully aware of others.
 So we get lost in what they create.
 We are still blind to what they are doing—to the exact nature of their negativity—so we get confused and become disturbed.

 If we focus in clearing ourselves further, searching for more and more honesty, we will come to a clear awareness of others and what they are up to.
 This will bring us peace.
 It will also show us the way out of tangled up conflicts with them.
 Along the way, we’ll start to see aspects—positive ones—about ourselves we hadn’t noticed before.
 Often, the only thing that can bring forward such previously ignored aspects is a crisis with others.